Privacy Policy Overview

 Lucida Medical Ltd is committed to protecting your privacy.
-This privacy policy sets out how we use, process, and protect personal data that you or others may provide to us.
+Our privacy policies set out how we use, process, and protect personal data that you or others may provide to us.
+As a website user, our Privacy Policy for Business Contacts, which is set out below, applies to your use of the website and any contacts between you and us resulting from this.

 1 Introduction